mesur-io/post-quantum-signatures/draft-prorock-cose-post-quantum-signatures.md

 ## Core Operations

-This section defines core operations used by the signature scheme, as proposed in [@!SPHINCS-PLUS].
+Core operations used by the signature scheme should be implemented according to the details in [@!SPHINCS-PLUS].

-### Generate

-The key generation of SPHINCS+ consists of generating randomness for the secret keey (seed) and public key (seed and PRF).
-It then computes the public key root of the top most tree of the hypertree.
-See [@!SPHINCS-PLUS] for further details.

-### Sign

-The signature generation of SPINCS+ generates the randomization string for the message, along with the few-time (FORS) signature over that message and the corresponding hypertree signature over the FORS public key.
-See [@!SPHINCS-PLUS] for further details.

-### Verify

-The signature verification of SPINCS+ takes randomization string and the message to compute the signed digest, then in order verify the FORS signature and the hypertree signature over that message.
-The verification is succesful if the result of the latter matches the public key root.
-See [@!SPHINCS-PLUS] for further details.
+Core operations include key generation, sign, and verify.

 ## Using SPHINCS-PLUS with JOSE

 This sections is based on [CBOR Object Signing and Encryption (COSE) and JSON Object Signing and Encryption (JOSE)](https://datatracker.ietf.org/doc/html/rfc8812#section-3)

 ### SPHINCS-PLUS Key Representations

 A new key type (kty) value "HASH" (for keys related to the family of algorithms that utilize hash based approaches to Post Quantum Cryptography) is defined for public key algorithms that use base 64 encoded strings of the underlying binary materia as private and public keys and that support cryptographic sponge functions.